UniversalDependencies/docs/_u-pos/DET.md

-Note that the `DET` tag includes (pronominal) _quantifiers_ (words like _many, few, several),_ which are included among determiners in some languages but may belong to numerals in others.
+Note that the `DET` tag includes (pronominal) _quantifiers_ (words like _many, few, several),_ which are included among determiners in traditional grammars of some languages but may belong to numerals in others.
 However, _cardinal numerals_ in the narrow sense _(one, five, hundred)_ are not tagged `DET` even though some authors would include them in quantifiers.
 Cardinal numbers have their own tag [NUM]().